ahilbers/renewable_test_PSMs/README.md

 - S Pfenninger, B Pickering (2018).
 Calliope: a multi-scale energy systems modelling framework.
 Journal of Open Source Software, 3(29), 825, doi:[10.21105/joss.00825](https://doi.org/10.21105/joss.00825).

+The demand and wind time series is a subset of columns from the following dataset:

+- HC Bloomfield, DJ Brayshaw, A Charlton-Perez (2020).
+MERRA2 derived time series of European country-aggregate electricity demand, wind power generation and solar power generation.
+University of Reading.
+Dataset. doi:[10.17864/1947.239](https://doi.org/10.17864/1947.239).

 The demand and wind dataset is based on work by Hannah Bloomfield et al. Details can be found in the following paper:

 - HC Bloomfield, DJ Brayshaw, A Charlton-Perez (2019).
 Characterising the winter meteorological drivers of the European electricity system using Targeted Circulation Types.
 Meteorological Applications.
-ISSN 1469-8080 (in press). doi:[10.1002/met.1858](https://doi.org/10.1002/met.1858)
+ISSN 1469-8080 (in press). doi:[10.1002/met.1858](https://doi.org/10.1002/met.1858).

 The `6_region` model topology is based on the IEEE 6-bus test system, used in many previous studies.
 The renewable-ready topology, including the links and locations of demand & supply technologies, is based on a renewable 6-bus model, introduced in the following paper: